AlfredDaimari/fuzz-search-js/README.md

 ### Options

-- level: the length of the string is the starting level, how much levels should it match strings above and below its level
+- level: the length of the string is the starting level, how many levels should it match strings above and below its level

 - max: how many strings should it return